C-D-Lewis/chunky-fargate/README.md

 ![](sample.png)

-Dockerized image + pipeline for Chunky Minecraft rendering on AWS Fargate, with S3 as an output render PNG store.
+Dockerized image + pipeline for the [Chunky](https://chunky.llbit.se/) Minecraft render on AWS Fargate, with S3 as an input and output store.

 * [Setup](#setup)
 * [Run locally](#run-locally)